 For supplying photographs of the locations on the line:

-John Aiston, John Atkinson, Colin Alexander, Stephen Paul Baker, Robin Barbour Collection (Courtesy Bruce McCartney), Clive Bennett, Ernie Brack, Colin Brewes, Keith Brown, Robert Carroll, John Carter, Dave Coxon, George Devine, George Dryden, Ron Fisher, Mark Goadby, Kenneth Gray, Jon Hale, Keith Hoult, Grahame Hunter, Terry Hutton, Bill Jamieson, Dave Jolly, Arthur Kimber, Tony Lambert, Roy Lambeth, John Law, Alan Lewis, Bob Lumley, Paul Loynes, Allen Marrs, Stephen McGahon, David Milburn, Howie Milburn, Patrick O’Brien, Craig Oliphant, Charlie Osta, Robert Patterson, Pelton Fell History Group, The Pont Valley Network, Rail-Online, Michael Rhodes, David Sarsfield, Jim Sedgwick, Michael Stewart, Bill Watson, John Williamson, Bill Wright, Neil Young and Paul Young.
+John Aiston, John Atkinson, Colin Alexander, Stephen Paul Baker, Robin Barbour Collection (Courtesy Bruce McCartney), Clive Bennett, Ernie Brack, Colin Brewes, Keith Brown, Robert Carroll, John Carter, Nick Catford, Dave Coxon, George Devine, George Dryden, Ron Fisher, Mark Goadby, Kenneth Gray, Jon Hale, Keith Hoult, Grahame Hunter, Terry Hutton, Bill Jamieson, Dave Jolly, Arthur Kimber, Tony Lambert, Roy Lambeth, John Law, Alan Lewis, Bob Lumley, Paul Loynes, Allen Marrs, Stephen McGahon, David Milburn, Howie Milburn, Patrick O’Brien, Craig Oliphant, Charlie Osta, Robert Patterson, Pelton Fell History Group, The Pont Valley Network, Rail-Online, Michael Rhodes, David Sarsfield, Jim Sedgwick, Michael Stewart, Bill Watson, John Williamson, Bill Wright, Neil Young and Paul Young.

 Please note that all images that appear on this site do so with the express, written, permission of the copyright holders.
 Please do not copy them to other sites or social media platforms without permission, any such postings will be reported to the platforms involved.
 I have no issue with my own images (which are clearly marked as being copyright John Donnelly) being used in this way as long as my copyright is acknowledged.

 For supplying the Signalling Diagrams: